 - Test the pH level of your water regularly.

 When it comes to managing and preventing nutrient deficiency in your aquaponics system, the best thing you can do is proactively solve the problem instead of waiting for the problem.
 You can create a supplementation calendar to monitor your system and to avoid nutrient deficiencies like potassium.
 Remember, your aquaponics system's success is always in the proper monitoring and balance of the whole system.
-Thank you for reading this article, feel free to leave your comments below.
+Thank you for reading this article.
+Read our blog, the ultimate aquaponics beginner' guide.